triska/proloxy/README.md

             atomic_list_concat(['ws://localhost:6080',Rest], Target).

-WebSocket connections are automatically detected via the `Upgrade:&nbsp;websocket` and other header fields.
+WebSocket connections are automatically detected via the `Upgrade: websocket` and other header fields.